 Remember your loved one can always access support from ACON's substance support service, don't hesitate to call 029206 2000 or find out more at the ACON website.

 - Is this information for me?

-- How do I know if alcohol and/or other drugs are an issue or not?
+- How do I know if alcohol and/or other drug use is a problem or not?